The longest surviving certification scheme in the United Kingdom.

 Under the Health and Safety at work Act 1974 (HASWA 1974), it is the responsibility of all employers to ensure that their plant operators are trained.
 Under the Provision and Use of Work Equipment Regulations 1998 (PUWER 1998) it is the responsibility of the employers to ensure that their plant operators are competent.

 Unlike many other card schemes, the CMPE CoC is run for the benefit of the plant operator, financial gain is very low on its list of priorities!
-The scheme is run by a sub committee of the CMPE National Council with the National Registrar, Patrick Bowring acting as the sub-committee’s chairperson.
+The scheme is run by a sub committee of the CMPE National Council with a National Registrar, acting as the sub-committee’s chairperson.
 There are a number of reasons for joining the CMPE CoC scheme, even though there are no mandatory card schemes in the UK or Europe, the CMPE CoC will ensure that you comply with your legal obligations under European Law.
 CMPE has always recognised that a highly skilled and competent plant operator will perform operational duties and responsibilities efficiently, effectively and safely.
 In recognition that general industry needs operators who could formally prove competence, the association introduces the Certificate of Competence (CoC) which is widely acknowledged as being one of the best certification schemes within the UK.

 CoC Announcement 25/02/16